AndrewGaspar/Async-Await-Proposal-for-TypeScript/Code-Generation/2 - Await Expressions in Compound Expressions.md

 On an unrelated note that the function above does not return the Promise because it is marked as void.
 Because it does not return a Promise, it cannot be awaited.

+In summary, compound expressions can be transformed to the simpler pattern discussed in section 1.
+Unfortunately, short-circuiting boolean operators will throw a wrench in the works.